-There is one interleaved spectrum channel allocated to Hannington, CH29, this may be used for local TV channels for Reading and Basingstoke (see below).
-In addition, there are two planned HD MUXES (in the CH 31 to 37 gap) on CHs 32 and 34.
+There is one “Local” channel allocated to Hannington, CH29, this is mainly used for local TV channels for Reading and Basingstoke (see below).
+In addition, there are two lower power HD MUXES (in the CH 31 to 37 gap) on CHs 32 and 34.
 All the aforementioned channels can be picked up by decent B group aerials.

 Hannington transmitter is situated 16 miles SW of Reading on the North Hampshire Downs and it was opened about 1970.
 The site height is 217m and the actual mast is 134m high with the shroud covering the analogue transmitting array being about another 20m on top of that, thus the (average) transmitting height is about 369m, see How High is High ?